Inquiry icon START A CONVERSATION

 Below is the representation of a sample retailer application with microservice architecture.
 Each service is responsible for a single business functionality.
 At the same time, the microservices communicate with each other for required information.

-Example of microservice architecture in eCommerce application
+Example of microservice architecture in E-commerce application

-Example of microservice architecture in eCommerce application
+Example of microservice architecture in e-commerce application

 Why You May Need Microservices